 And here, you'll find the best, indestructible pegboard hooks & accessories in the world.

 When using rollers, it will be much easier to get the pegboard holes clogged up.
 By using a paint gun or spray paint the right way this can be avoided.
 Ideally, you'll use a professional paint sprayer.
 If you don't have this, cans of spray paint will do the trick.

 MDF is generally smooth, so it doesn't require much sanding.
 If you're looking for pro results, however, I would recommend going over your board with sandpaper for a few minutes using medium grit sandpaper (Around 220 grit).
 The most important part to sand are the edges and corners of the panel, because non-smooth edges will not soak up the paint as well.

 When sanding, be sure to wear a face mask (if you're reading this during a pandemic, chances are you're already wearing one!) and do the task in a properly ventilated area.

 Be sure to make the area completely dust free.
 Especially when opting for spray paint, dust is a huge buzz kill.
 Your paint might dry up, only for little dust particles to come off the board and leave paint-less spots.
-I know, we've all been there before.
+I know, we've all been there.

 It goes without saying that you should put old newspapers or plastic cover underneath the surface that you're about to give a new color.

-Step 3 – Apply Primer with a spray gun
+Step 3 – Apply solvent-based primer (with a spray gun)

 "Do I really need primer?"
 Course you do, dummy!